 Brett Chalke’s practice is focused on energy and business litigation.
 Brett prides himself in delivering value to clients through an aggressive yet pragmatic approach to each and every case.
 He has assisted a wide range of clients, from mid-size businesses to publicly traded companies, with an emphasis on upstream and midstream oil and gas, petrochemical refining, real estate, transportation, capital projects, and construction.

 Brett’s experience includes disputes involving purchase and sale agreements, shareholder disputes, fiduciary duties, fraud, oil and gas leases and conveyances, loan agreements, construction contracts, master service agreements, mergers and acquisitions, and non-compete agreements.
-He has substantial experience in all aspects of litigation, including temporary and preliminary injunctions, discovery, depositions, dispositive motions, and hearings.
+He has substantial experience in all aspects of litigation, including temporary and preliminary injunctions, discovery, depositions, dispositive motions, hearings, arbitrations and trials.